oscardelalanza/react-calculator/README.md

 ### Prerequisites

 - `npm`
-- `git`
+- `Git`

 ### Setup

-To clone the project into your local environment do the following
+To clone the project into your local environment do the following.

-- open a new `terminal` window and navigate to the directory where the project will be stored
+- Open a new `terminal` window and navigate to the directory where the project will be stored.
-- run the command `git clone git@github.com:oscardelalanza/react-calculator.git`
+- Run the command `git clone git@github.com:oscardelalanza/react-calculator.git`.
-- run the command `cd react-calculator` to enter to the project directory
+- Run the command `cd react-calculator` to enter to the project directory.

 ### Install

-To install the requires packages do the following
+To install the requires packages do the following.

-- inside `react-calculator` directory run the command `npm install`
+- Inside `react-calculator` directory run the command `npm install`.

 ### Usage

-To start the local development server do the following

-- run the command `npm start`
+- Use it as a normal `calculator`.

 ### Run tests

-- no written tests yet
+- This project doesn't contain tests.

 ### Deployment

+To start the local development server do the following.

+- Run the command `npm start`.

-To build the project do the following
+To build the project do the following.

-- run the command `npm react-scripts build`
+- Run the command `npm react-scripts build`.

 ## Authors